 Winter Haven Social Security Disability Lawyers

-If you are unable to work because of a physical or mental disability, find out how our Winter Haven attorneys may be able to help you.
+If you are unable to make a living by working because of a physical or mental disability, find out how our Winter Haven attorneys may be able to help you.
 Please complete our case review form today for a free, no-risk consultation.

 How an Attorney Can Help

 Our Winter Haven Social Security disability attorneys can provide legal assistance at any stage of the disability claims process:

 Collecting All Required Documents: To qualify for disability benefits, the SSA requires that you submit documentation that shows you are unable to work because of a physical or mental disability.
 For example, you will be required to submit medical records from your doctors, therapists, hospitals, clinics, and caseworkers detailing your inability to return to work.
 Your doctors may be required to complete certain forms and submit relevant medical records to the SSA.
 In addition, you will need to submit a summary of where you worked and the type of work you performed.
 Furthermore, you will need to submit a copy of your most recent W-2 Form or, if you are self-employed, your federal tax return from the prior year.
 Your Winter Haven disability attorney will work with you to gather all required paperwork and make sure it is submitted to the SSA in a timely manner.

 Filing an Initial Claim: If you are unable to work because of a physical or mental disability, an attorney from our Winter Haven office can complete your Social Security disability application and submit it to the SSA on your behalf.
 Your lawyer will complete all required paperwork so that it complies with the SSA’s rules and procedures, which require clear and unambiguous documentation of your disabling medical condition.